 Think You Can't Afford Going Back to School?

-If you want to go back to school but don't think you can afford it, you may be excited to learn that a wide range of college grants, at amounts up to $6,195, are available to help you get back into school and finish your degree.
+If you want to go back to school but don't think you can afford it, you may be excited to learn that a wide range of college grants, at amounts up to $6,345, may be available to help you get back into school and finish your degree if you qualify.
 Returning to complete your education can benefit you in many ways.
 It can qualify you to enter a new career field, enable you to apply for higher paying jobs, or help you progress further in your chosen career field.

 How to Find a Grant for College

 Many Americans may be able to qualify for these college grants, which can net up to $6,345 for the 2020-2021 award year (July 1, 2020, to June 30, 2021).
 This college grant money can be spent on useful education-related costs like books, tuition, housing, and even child care.
 Unlike loans, these government education grants are given based on your qualifications and do not have to be repaid.
 Many people use these grants for college to enroll in online education courses and degree programs, which tend to be more flexible and can often be fit around work, family, and other personal commitments.

 Although many people are able to qualify for these grants, few are taking advantage of them.
 Why?
 Because they are unaware of their existence.
 If your annual income is below $80,000 and you haven't finished a bachelor's or professional degree yet, there is a chance you could qualify for this year for a grant and get back on the road to finishing your college education.
 If you're interested in getting back into school and you're not sure where or what to study, use this free online tool and see what is available to you.

 Pursuing further education can pay off in many ways.
 The US Department of Labor's research shows that having a Bachelor's degree can increase your earnings by an average of $26,104 per year.
 That salary difference starts to add up quickly and can really make a difference in yours and your family members' lives.